-- a.
-The Reviewing Administrator shall conduct a timely and impartial review of the allegations, findings, and imposed sanctions as reflected in the written record of the case.
-The Reviewing Administrator (acting alone or with the advice of Faculty Relations, and/or the BFA Grievance Advisory Committee) has twenty (20) working days to complete the review. - b.
-The Reviewing Administrator: - i. shall review the case to determine whether the Supervising Administrator: - a) followed the procedures set forth in this PRR; - b) exhibited bias or impartiality; - c) conducted a thorough investigation; - d) imposed sanctions that were proportional to the unprofessional conduct; and - e) found the facts were sufficient to support the finding. - ii. shall not make new findings of fact. - c.
-The Reviewing Administrator may, with regard to the decision in part or in its entirety: - i. uphold or dismiss the initial decision in its entirety; - ii. send the matter back for reconsideration to the Supervising Administrator and potentially for re-investigation (see "Inquiry by the Supervising Administrator" Part IV.C.3.c above); - iii. request the matter be re-investigated by another official or Faculty Relations to perform the function of a Supervising Administrator's inquiry (see "Inquiry by the Supervising Administrator" Part IV.C.3.c above); or - iv. reduce or increase a disproportionate sanction.
+a.b.
+The Reviewing Administrator:

+- i. shall review the case to determine whether the Supervising Administrator: - a) followed the procedures set forth in this PRR; - b) exhibited bias or impartiality; - c) conducted a thorough investigation; - d) imposed sanctions that were proportional to the unprofessional conduct; and - e) found the facts were sufficient to support the finding. - i. shall not make new findings of fact.

+b.c.
+The Reviewing Administrator may, with regard to the decision in part or in its entirety:

+- i. uphold or dismiss the initial decision; - send the matter back for reconsideration to the Supervising Administrator and potentially for re-investigation (see "Inquiry by the Supervising Administrator" Part IV.C.3.c above); - request the matter be re-investigated by another official or Faculty Relations to perform the function of a Supervising Administrator's inquiry (see "Inquiry by the Supervising Administrator" Part IV.C.3.c above); or - iv. reduce or increase a disproportionate sanction.

-6.5.
-Decision in Writing
+5. Decision in Writing